 27. Voice over artist

-Voice work has become increasingly accessible to do from home, and while demand isn’t quite as widespread as other types of creative work, if a client is happy with you, job security can be quite good.
+Voice work has become increasingly accessible to do from home.
+While demand isn’t quite as widespread as other types of creative work, if a client is happy with you, job security can be quite good.

 Your work in this field can span anything from audiobooks to corporate training videos or bringing animated characters to life.
 Having a portfolio of previous work that showcase your range and strengths is necessary before you go about landing work.